Walter Priesnitz: Later career

 He then stayed on at BVVG, elected to chair the supervisory board in 1999, and remaining in that post for eleven years until 2010, at which point his age was given as the reason for his not seeking re-election.
 He was succeeded by Gert Lindemann.

 During his final years, almost to the end, he served as chair of the Jakob Kaiser foundation.
-In paying tribute to Priesnitz directly after he died, the foundation recelled his commitement to the maintenance and further development of its educational institutions in Königswinter und Weimar.
+In paying tribute to Priesnitz directly after he died, the foundation recalled his commitment to the maintenance and further development of its educational institutions in Königswinter and Weimar.

 Death

 Walter Priesnitz died at Neuharlingersiel, in the extreme north-west of Germany.
 He had been able to celebrate his eightieth birthday a few months earlier.